tiwarishubham635/Portfolio-Website/README.md

 # My Portfolio Website
-This is my portfolio website made using basic HTML, JS and Bootstrap.
+This is my responsive portfolio website.

  # Components
  It is a portfolio website consisting of the following sections: